What has the fashion tech world been up to lately? A lot:

-First, we’ve got the Five technologies that will be transforming retail in 2018, brought to you by the Business of Fashion.
+First, we’ve got the five technologies that will be transforming retail in 2018.
 Now that their worst year on record is over, brick and mortar retailers should be looking to innovate their businesses in order to stay in the game.
 Luckily, new technologies such as artificial intelligence, augmented reality, the blockchain, contactless shopping and facial recognition are available and proven to help improve the customer experience and drive business efficiency.

 That’s a major thread moving through the industry — no pun intended — because people want garments turned around faster while reducing waste.
 AI is a tool that augments your existing toolset and mindset.
 It’s designed to inform your decisions, not replace them,